 If there’s one thing we know about trucking businesses, it’s that owner-operators and fleet owners are focused on growth.
-When we talk to truckers, the majority of them tell us they hope to grow operations significantly this year.
+When we talk to trucking business owners, the majority of them tell us they hope to grow operations significantly this year.
 So, here are the top 3.5 ways to help you make it happen.

 As an owner-operator, you’re responsible for a lot on a day-to-day basis.
 Sometimes, it can be tough running your business from the road.
 The good news is that technology can help you get organized, manage finances, reduce stress, navigate the road and so much more.
 For example, use GPS to determine the best routes and find ways to combine loads for cost efficiency.
 You really need to tap into apps to save time and increase efficiency.